ravenmcknight/ravenmcknight/content/post/introduction-to-kde/index.md

 This is the kernel density estimator at a *single* point.
 To estimate an entire PDF, we apply the kernel to each point in our sample.
 The procedure is as follows:

-1. Apply the kernel function each data point in our sample
+First, we apply the kernel function each data point in our sample.
+In the figure below, the blue points are our sample and the black lines are the kernel at each point.

 ![](img/step1.png)

-2. Sum all $n$ kernel functions
+Next, we sum all $n$ kernel functions.

 ![](img/step2.png)

-3. Divide by $n$.
+Finally, we divide by $n$.
 Because each kernel function integrates to one, the resulting KDE will still integrate to one.

 ![](img/step3.png)